We've been featured in:

 Our expert personal injury solicitors could help you with your claim.
 They can use their vast experience to help you with your case by:

-- Arranging an independent medical appointment for you
+• Arranging an independent medical appointment on your behalf.

-If your fall in the street claim is eligible, you may be offered a Conditional Fee Agreement (CFA), which is a type of No Win No Fee agreement.
-Under such an agreement, you do not have to pay your solicitor for their fee upfront, as the case progresses or if the case fails.
+If your fall in the street claim is eligible, you may be offered a Conditional Fee Agreement (CFA), which is a type of No Win No Fee contact.
+Under such an agreement, you don’t have to pay immediate or extra solicitor fees at the start of your claim and as the case progresses.
+You also won’t pay any of these fees if the case fails.

-In successful cases, your solicitor will deduct an agreed percentage of your compensation as their success fee.
-The size of the percentage has a legal limit and means that you will keep the majority of the compensation.
+If your claim wins, then your solicitor will deduct an agreed percentage of your compensation as a success fee for their work.
+The size of the percentage has a legal limit, meaning that you will keep the majority of the compensation.

 Talk To Our Team About A Claim If you Fall In The Street

 Talk to our team today about your fall injury and how it happened.
-They might be able to connect you with one of our No Win No Fee solicitors who can support throughout the whole claiming process.
-So, for a free consultation of your potential case, please get in touch via the details below:
+They can answer questions such as ‘Can I claim if I fall in the street?’ and might be able to connect you with one of our No Win No Fee solicitors.
+So, for a free consultation, please get in touch via the details below:

 Get Further Advice On Public Accident Claims